Loops

 }

-- This is run before the first iteration of the loop and sets the variable that the rest of the loop uses.
-This variable is usually named after a single letter such as
+• This is run before we start the loop and sets the variable that the rest of the loop uses.
+This variable is sometimes named after a single letter such as i or j.
+This is named after index

-- A condition utilizing equality operators.
+• The loop’s condition that it checks after each run-through.
+This uses equality operators.
 If this condition is true, the loop runs again, otherwise the program moves on.
 This is identical to the while loop’s condition that we saw above.

-- Ran at the end of each iteration of the for loop, and in this specific example is utilizing math shorthand to increment
+• Ran at the end of each iteration of the for loop, and in this specific example is utilizing math shorthand to increment i by 1

 One detail worth noting is that the for loop and while loop can both accomplish the same tasks.
 It is just a clearer and more convenient way to do many tasks.
 Here is what the above for loop example would look like as a while loop: